 How to earn credit for ENSP386

 There is no “class” associated with ENSP386.
 Your practical experience, together with your reflection journals, meetings with your faculty advisor, timesheets, supervisor’s letter of evaluation, and final research paper comprise the academic requirements of ENSP386.
 Most students will complete their internship activity in the summer, then we enroll them in ENSP386 the following fall semester.
 However, it is possible for students to intern and take classes simultaneously during the academic year (spring or fall semester).
 You will be awarded 3 credits for this experience.

 Follow the steps below for guidance on earning ENSP386 credit:

-It is your responsibility to seek out a faculty sponsor.
+It is your responsibility to seek out a faculty advisor for ENSP386.
 This person may be your faculty advisor for your ENSP concentration (which is most common), but may also be a faculty member that specializes in your area of interest.
 You must ask them if they will be willing to serve in this role.
 Identify this person early in the process!
 Note: make sure you are identifying a faculty member, and not a staff member.

 Your ENSP386 Internship proposal will include: